 Why Frank Lebby Stanton Elementary School?

-- We are a student-centered school where learning is our top priority!
+- We are a student-centered school where learning is the top priority!

 - Students are engaged in project-based learning (PBL) in a STEM Signature Lab.

-- Students explore cross-disciplinary integration in Fine Arts: theatre, music, and visual arts.
+- Students explore cross-disciplinary integration in Fine Art: theatre, music, and visual arts.

 - Students thrive as a result of Restorative Justice, Social Learning, and morning/afternoon Mindful Moments.